About Kevin R. C. Gutzman

 Kevin R. C. Gutzman is the New York Times best-selling author of four books.
 Professor of History at Western Connecticut State University, Gutzman holds a bachelor’s degree, a master of public affairs degree, and a law degree from the University of Texas at Austin, as well as an MA and a PhD in American history from the University of Virginia.
 Happy to be a former attorney, Gutzman devotes his intellectual energy to teaching courses in the Revolutionary and constitutional history of the United States, to writing books and articles in these fields, and to public speaking on related topics.

 Dr. Gutzman's first book was the New York Times best-seller The Politically Incorrect Guide to the Constitution, an account of American constitutional history from the pre-Revolutionary days to the present.
 This work is unique in joining the fruits of the latest scholarship, a very readable presentation, and a distinctly Jeffersonian point of view.
 His second book, Virginia’s American Revolution: From Dominion to Republic, 1776-1840, explores the issue what the Revolutionaries made of the Revolution in Thomas Jefferson’s home state.
 After that, he co-authored Who Killed the Constitution?
-The Federal Government vs. American Liberty from World War I to Barack Obama with New York Times best-selling author Thomas E. Woods, Jr. Gutzman's new book is James Madison and the Making of America, and he is already at work on At Swords' Point: Thomas Jefferson, Alexander Hamilton, and the Rivalry that Shaped America (New York: St. Martin's Press, 2014 (forthcoming)).
+The Federal Government vs. American Liberty from World War I to Barack Obama with New York Times best-selling author Thomas E. Woods, Jr. Gutzman's new book is James Madison and the Making of America, and he is already at work on Thomas Jefferson - Revolutionary (New York: St. Martin's Press, 2015 (forthcoming)).

 Gutzman has edited new editions of John Taylor of Caroline’s Tyranny Unmasked and New Views of the Constitution of the United States.
 His essay “Lincoln as Jeffersonian: The Colonization Chimera” appeared in editor Brian Dirck’s collection Lincoln Emancipated: The President and the Politics of Race, and his "Ratification (including the Virginia Ratification Convention and the First Federal Elections)” will appear in editor Stuart Leibiger's A Companion to James Madison and James Monroe (Blackwell 2012 (forthcoming)).

-Gutzman has appeared on well over 200 radio programs, including syndicated shows such as The Michael Medved Show, the Janet Parshall Show, the Curtis Sliwa Show, the Steve Deace Show, the Phyllis Schlafly Show, and multiple programs on Air America, on Sirius Satellite Radio's Mike Church Show (including as guest host), on America's Radio News Network, as well as twice on C-SPAN 2's "BookTV," once on CNN's "Lou Dobbs Tonight," and eight times on Fox News's "The Glenn Beck Program" (four with Beck and four with Judge Andrew Napolitano) He has also been interviewed by reporters from the AP, the Washington Times, the Philadelphia Enquirer, the Washington Post, The Hartford Business Journal, the Houston Chronicle online, and the New York Times.
+Gutzman has appeared on well over 200 radio programs, as well as twice on C-SPAN 2's "BookTV," once on CNN's "Lou Dobbs Tonight," and eight times on Fox News's "The Glenn Beck Program" (four with Beck and four with Judge Andrew Napolitano).
+He has also been interviewed by reporters from the AP, the Washington Times, the Philadelphia Enquirer, the Washington Post, The Hartford Business Journal, the Houston Chronicle online, The Washington Post, and the New York Times.

 Kevin Gutzman has served as technical advisor to two documentary CDs and one feature film project.
-In addition, he was a featured expert in the documentary films “Nullification: The Rightful Remedy,” and “John Marshall: Citizen, Statesman,
+In addition, he was a featured expert in the documentary film “John Marshall: Citizen, Statesman,